 Train beforehand

-I walk 5-6 miles every morning.
-You’d think that would be great training for a hike, but there’s a difference between walking on flat ground and climbing uphill.
-Thirty feet into the hike, I was huffing and puffing and feeling old.
-It was embarrassing.
+I walk most days but there’s a difference between walking on flat ground and climbing uphill.
+Thirty feet into the hike, I was huffing, puffing, and feeling old.
+It wasn’t pleasant.
 I should have trained on a treadmill with incline, or done more rigorous cardio exercise.

 Balance is super important

 As we age, we get wobbly.
 The last thing you want to do is go home with a twisted ankle or a concussion.
-Our guide gave me a pair of Black Diamond Alpine Carbon Cork Trekking Poles to use, which are highly rated.
+Our guide gave me a pair of highly rated Black Diamond Alpine Carbon Cork Trekking Poles to use.

-They reduce the impact on your knees, joints, and leg muscles, and give you lateral stability, which is always a good thing if you’re over 60.
-When you use poles, you exercise your arms as well as your legs and work your entire body.
-They help to regulate your resting heart rate, blood pressure, increase your oxygen consumption, and exercise capacity.
+They reduce the impact on your knees, joints, and leg muscles and provide lateral stability, which is always good if you’re over 60.
+When using poles, you exercise your arms, legs, and work your entire body.
+They help to regulate your resting heart rate, blood pressure, increase your oxygen consumption, and lung capacity.

 They also helped me ease into a steady walking rhythm.
-If you use poles that are spring-loaded they reduce strain on your wrists.
+Spring-loaded poles reduce strain on your wrists.
 And the nice thing is that most of them are retractable for easy carrying.
-As far as hiking gear goes, those babies would be first on my list.
+When it comes to hiking gear, those babies are first on my list.

-If you mostly walk on flat surfaces, it’s better to use Nordic walking poles like the York Nordic Purple Haze Design Hiking and Walking Poles.
+If you mostly walk on flat surfaces, use Nordic walking poles like the York Nordic Purple Haze Design Hiking and Walking Poles.
 I love that they’re purple and called Purple Haze.

 They’re slightly different in design than trekking poles but look almost the same.
-The difference is that trekking poles have adjustable locking straps to maintain contact with the grips and concave, carbide Flextips for non-paved surfaces.
+Trekking poles have adjustable locking straps to maintain contact with the grips and concave, carbide Flextips for non-paved surfaces.
 They’re also adjustable for differences in terrain.

-Nordic Walking poles have a releasable strap system and removable rubber tips to use on pavement or indoors.
+Nordic walking poles have a releasable strap system and removable rubber tips, which work on pavement or indoors.
 They’re a fixed length to give you more strength and swing ability.
-If you’re looking to step up your walking routine and tone your entire body, they’ll really do the trick.
+They will step up your walking routine and tone your entire body.

 Stay safe when you’re taking photos

-In other words, don’t hold your smartphone when you are hiking.
-I took a bunch of photos when we were hiking around the lake but I didn’t want to hold my phone because then I’d have one less hand to catch myself if I slipped.
+Avoid holding your smartphone when you are hiking.
+I took plenty of photos while hiking at Lake Louise but didn’t want to hold my phone because I’d have one less hand to catch myself if I slipped.
 Instead, I had to keep putting it inside my backpack.
 That meant taking the backpack off and turning it around to fetch my phone.

 I saw a woman hiking on the trail who had a smartphone pocket attached to the front of her backpack so she could quickly grab her phone to take a shot.
-It was the perfect solution, so I looked online and found the Clakit Smartphone Strap Pack.
-You can use it on a day hike when you’re traveling, or taking a tour and it comes in a variety of colors.
+It was a great solution, so I looked online and found the Clakit Smartphone Strap Pack.
+It comes in various colors.

 Be prepared for weather changes

 When my daughter and I hiked around Emerald Lake, in Canada, it started to rain with thunder and lightning.
 We both ended up getting soaked.
-The next day, I made sure to take a light waterproof windbreaker with me.
+The next day, I took a light waterproof windbreaker with me.
 Even though it didn’t rain, it came in handy because we were at a higher elevation and it was slightly cooler.
 Once I heated up, it easily fit back into my backpack.
 It’s one piece of hiking gear that always comes in handy.

 Carry a backpack that won’t cause you pain

-If you’re going on a day hike, a small backpack is all you need.
-It will carry your essentials but won’t weigh you down.
-Backpacks are also wonderful for traveling because you can store anything you pick up along the way like gifts, brochures, or guidebooks.
-The backpack pictured below by North Face available on Zappos is sturdy, waterproof, and roomy.
+If you’re going on a day hike, carry a backpack that won’t break your back.
+A light backpack is also wonderful for traveling because it can store anything you pick up like gifts, brochures, or guidebooks.
+North Face backpacks are sturdy, waterproof, and roomy.

 We all know how important it is to wear sunscreen to prevent skin cancer.
-I love Coola sunscreen because it’s organic and many spas use it.
-You should also wear a lightweight long sleeve shirt with UV protection built-in like this one from Columbia.
+I love Coola sunscreen because it’s organic, is great for sensitive skin, and many spas use it.
+You should also wear a lightweight long sleeve shirt with UV protection like this one from Columbia.

-It’s also a good idea to wear a hat that won’t blow away if there’s an updraft.
+Always wear a hat and it’s best to find one that will not blow away if there’s an updraft.
 I was wearing a baseball cap that ended up in a river as soon as the wind came up.
 Whoops!
 I should have brought along my Columbia Sun Goddess Booney II Hat, that I wore when I sailed the Grenadines.
 It’s lightweight and ties under your chin so you have less of a chance of losing it.

-Of course, you should always wear sunglasses when you go on a day hike – especially if it’s sunny or if you’re hiking in the snow.
-They’ll not only protect your eyes from the sun, but also from branches, insects, or other debris.
+Of course, you should always wear sunglasses if it’s sunny or you are hiking in the snow.
+They protect your eyes from the sun and also from branches, insects, or other debris.

 Beware of mosquitos and other nasty things that bite

-f there are mosquitos, they’ll find me.
-I’m their favorite host.
-I was eaten alive in the Caribbean, and also in the Canadian Rockies because I forgot to bring mosquito repellent.
+Mosquitos love me.
+I was eaten alive in the Caribbean and the Canadian Rockies.
 If you hate spraying on toxic poison, you may want to try something like Natural Anti Mosquito Insect & Bug Repellent Bracelet Bands that are DEET-free.
 Others swear by Skin So Soft, by Avon.

-Just a note about mosquitos – They love the color black, which I usually wear so I don’t look chubby in photos.
+Just a note about mosquitos – They love black clothing, which I often wear so I don’t look chubby in photos.
 It’s better to wear light-colored clothing if you’re a mosquito magnet.
-My brother told me that Acetone is the best thing to repel mosquitos.
+My brother told me that Acetone is the best thing to repel mosquitoes.
 Thanks, bro, but no thanks.
 That sounds nasty.

 Don’t forget about lions and tigers and especially bears

 Bears are everywhere.
-They even come down from the hills in Los Angeles.
 If you’re hiking and don’t have a guide armed with bear spray, as we did, pack some along with the rest of your gear.

 Your comfort depends on your shoes